 To underpin this new policy, we also support employees mental and physical wellbeing; training employees and managers on how to make virtual/remote working individually and in teams work effectively.
 Ultra offers a range of health and wellbeing benefits, depending where our employees are based, benefits include discounted rates at gyms and health clubs, health screening, private health insurance, and private dental in a number of locations globally.

 Health & Safety

 A healthy, committed workforce, working in a safe environment, is necessary for a successful and sustainable business.

-The well-being and safety of Ultra’s employees remains a vital priority for the Board, Executive Team and all business leadership, not just as an ethical pillar of social responsibility, but because a healthy, valued team working in a safe environment is a foundation-stone of high performance.
+The well-being and safety of Ultra’s employees remains a vital priority for the Board, and all business leadership, not just as an ethical pillar of social responsibility, but because a healthy, valued team working in a safe environment is a foundation-stone of high performance.
 We are committed to creating a culture that allows our colleagues to reach their potential, within an inclusive and supportive environment.

 Across the Group, the businesses manage a wide range of safety risks.
 These range from office employees, manufacturing employees and employees providing services at customer sites, including military bases and platforms.
 The safety of the products and services provided to users and customers is also of key importance to Ultra.
 The individual operating businesses ensure that the appropriate legal and ethical levels of safety are met across a product’s life cycle, with particular emphasis on the manufacturing, in-service and disposal phases.